Elasticity-Controlled Jamming Criticality in Soft Composite Solids

-Dispersing nano-to-micron-sized particles within a soft polymeric gel forms soft composite solids that are widely used in various engineering materials, including synthetic tissues~\cite{Gosselin2018_NM}, wearable biomedical devices~\cite{Koydemir2018_Review, Tyler2019}, and soft robots~\cite{Miriyev2017}.
-In addition to reinforcing the polymer matrix~\cite{Bergstrom1999_RCT}, the dispersed particles can enable diverse functional features, such as anisotropic elasticity~\cite{Wang2023_science}, shape-memory effects~\cite{Testa2019_AM, Xia2021_AM}, and stimuli-responsive behaviors~\cite{huang2016_soft, Xie2021_NatCom}.
+Dispersing nano-to-micron-sized particles within a soft polymeric gel forms soft composite solids that are widely used in various engineering materials, including synthetic tissue~\cite{Gosselin2018_NM}, wearable biomedical devices~\cite{Koydemir2018_Review, Tyler2019}, and soft robots~\cite{Miriyev2017}.
+In addition to reinforcing the polymer matrix~\cite{Bergstrom1999_RCT}, the dispersed particles can enable diverse functional features such as anisotropic elasticity~\cite{Wang2023_science}, shape-memory effects~\cite{Testa2019_AM, Xia2021_AM}, and stimuli-responsive behaviors~\cite{huang2016_soft, Xie2021_NatCom}.
 Due to the great compliance of soft polymeric gels, the embedded particles can undergo moderate displacement within the matrix without causing internal fractures~\cite{huang2016_soft}.
-This particle rearrangement may alter both the strain couplings among neighbouring inclusions~\cite{Puljiz2017_pre} and the stress fields over a large length scale~\cite{huang2016_soft,fang2020_matter}.
-Compared with classical stiff composite materials~\cite{Clyne1996_book}, the current understanding of the multi-scale interactions within soft composites remains highly limited.
+This particle rearrangement may alter both the strain couplings among neighboring inclusions~\cite{Puljiz2017_pre} and the stress fields over a large length scale~\cite{huang2016_soft,fang2020_matter}.
+Compared with classical stiff composite materials~\cite{Clyne1996_book}, the current understanding of the multi-scale interactions within soft composites remains very limited.

-The complexity of composite mechanics increases exponentially with the volume fraction of inclusions.
-In a dilute composite, the mechanics is solely determined by the interactions between an isolated inclusion and the surrounding matrix, allowing the classical Eshelby theory to accurately describe the effective shear modulus~\cite{eshelby1957}.
-Further, modified effective medium theories have been extended to the systems with a finite density of inclusions, where neighbouring particles interact via their induced strain fields~\cite{mori1973_am, Puljiz2017_pre}.
-However, this assumption of matrix-mediated, short-range interactions breaks down in dense limits, where the overall stress response may involve the networks of direct contacts or the long-range rearrangements of dispersed particles~\cite{Shivers2020_PNAS,fang2020_matter}.
-Due to the inherently disordered and heterogenous microstructures of dense soft composites, predicting their mechanics is challenging for classical composite theories.
+The complexity of composite mechanics increases exponentially with the volume fraction of the inclusions.
+In a dilute composite, the mechanics is solely determined by the interactions between an isolated inclusion and the surrounding matrix, which allows the effective shear modulus to be described by the classical Eshelby theory~\cite{eshelby1957}.
+Further, modified effective medium theories have been extended to systems with finite-density inclusions, where neighboring particles interact via their induced strain fields~\cite{mori1973_am, Puljiz2017_pre}.
+However, this assumption of matrix-mediated, short-range interactions breaks down in the dense limit, where the overall stress response may involve networks of direct contacts ~\cite{Shivers2020_PNAS, Phan2021_PF} or long-range rearrangements of dispersed particles~\cite{fang2020_matter}.
+Due to the inherently disordered and heterogeneous microstructures of dense soft composites, predicting their mechanics is challenging for the classical composite theories.